-During the third quarter of 2023, Gatwick Airport had an 8.16% increase in movements when compared to the same quarter in 2022, with 77,205 movements recorded, which is a 12.47% increase on the previous quarter.
-When comparing to pre-pandemic levels, Q3 2023 had ~84% of the movements of Q2 2019.
-Movements peaked in July at 26,285 as we entered the start of the school holiday period, with August utilising 26,000 movements, a slight decrease of 1% against July, but an increase of 5.73% against the same month in 2022.
+During the fourth quarter of 2023, Gatwick Airport had a 9.6% increase in movements when compared to the same quarter in 2022, with 60,433 movements recorded, which is a 9.59% decrease on the previous quarter.
+When comparing to pre-pandemic levels, Q4 2023 had ~94% of the movements of Q4 2019.
+As is normally the case after the busy summer, movements gradually fell throughout October, dropping a further 3% in November as we crossed into the winter season.
+Movements increased again in December by 22% as demand increased due to the holiday season.
+Compared with December 2022, this reflects a 14% increase in movements.

-The Airspace Office met with 2 airlines during this quarter as part of our airline engagement programme, bringing the total to 18 engagements for the year.
-These were a follow up meeting with Sky Express and new airline Volotea.
-The Airspace Office will continue with the programme of engagement into the next quarter and will invite open communication with airlines to drive continuous improvement.
+The Airspace Office met with 3 airlines during this quarter as part of our airline engagement programme, bringing the total to 21 engagements for the year.
+These meetings were with new airlines to Gatwick; Maleth-Aero, Ethiopian Airlines and China Southern.
+The Airspace Office will continue with the programme of engagement into 2024 and will invite open communication with airlines to drive continuous improvement.

-Track keeping conformance decreased to 85.76% compared to 91.94% in Q2 2023.
-A major contribution for this is due to Route 4 (26LAM) conformance reducing to 68.9% with the revision to the

-Noise Preferential Route (NPR) in the Noise and Track Keeping system from the 1st April, as instructed by the Department for Transport.
+Overall, track keeping conformance increased to 91.30% in Q4 compared to 85.76% in Q3.
+A contributing factor was the increase in Route 4 (26LAM) departure conformance, which increased to 75.7% from 68.9%.
+The Noise and Track Keeping system Noise Preferential Route (NPR) was revised from the 1st April 2023 for Route 4, as instructed by the Department for Transport.
 Further information regarding this can be found on page 15.

-CDO performance for arrivals in Q3 2023 was 88.21% when compared to 89.22% in Q2 2022.
-This is due to both track keeping and CDO being affected by adverse weather conditions, with several days experiencing strong winds and localised thunderstorms throughout the quarter.
-The CDO performance per runway for the three months during Q3 was aligned with the long term average for westerly and easterly operations.
+CDO performance for arrivals in Q4 2023 was 88.39% compared to 89.83% in Q4 2022.
+The main factors affecting both CDO and track keeping were adverse weather conditions, with several days experiencing strong, gusting winds and localised thunderstorms throughout the quarter.
+The CDO performance per runway for the three months during Q4 was broadly aligned with the long-term average for westerly and easterly operations.
+However, during December, performance dropped below these levels, mainly driven by increased traffic levels due to the holiday season and adverse weather.

-Work continued on the Rapid Exit Taxiway with the main runway being closed during the night period for a number of days so that to move the project closer to completion.
-This quarter saw fewer days of usage of the northern runway due to adverse weather delaying the switch over from the main runway.
+Work continued on the construction of the Rapid Exit Taxiway (RET) with the Main Runway being closed during the night period for a number of days to allow the work to take place.
+Q4 saw an increase in usage of the Northern Runway versus Q3, with 25 days of usage during November.